SEAME-pt/Team04/README.md

 ## 3. Releases

-A new release is automatically created for every push to a tag that matches the pattern `v*`."
+A new release is automatically created for every push to a tag that matches the pattern `v*`.

 To create a tag use the command: